-The maximum straight unsupported height is 25 feet above the firebox and 35 feet between Chimney Stabilizers (SL3).
+The maximum straight unsupported height is 25 feet above the firebox and 35 feet between Chimney Stabilizers (SL5).

 When Offsets/Returns are joined to straight Pipe Sections, they must be locked in position with the size 10 sheet metal screws provided, using the predrilled holes.
+This insures proper orientation is maintained.
+See Figure 14.
 Offsets/Returns and Chimney Stabilizers have straps for securing these parts to joists or rafters.
 Plumbers tape may be purchased locally and used in conjunction with Joint Bands to secure the chimney as an alternate method.
 Chimney Brackets may be used to stabilize the chimney.
 See Figures 15 and 16.